-The clear nodes feature ensures that pods running on a node that becomes unreachable are quickly rescheduled to healthy nodes.
+The clear nodes feature ensures that pods running on an unreachable node are quickly rescheduled to healthy nodes.

-When a node is unreachable for more than forty seconds, Kubernetes will change the node's ready status to
+When a node is unreachable for more than forty seconds, Kubernetes changes the node's ready status to

-After five minutes in the Unknown state, Kubernetes will delete all pods on the unreachable node so they can be rescheduled on healthy nodes.
+After five minutes in the Unknown state, Kubernetes deletes all of the pods on the unreachable node so they can be rescheduled on healthy nodes.

-The deleted pods are likely to remain in the Terminating state since kubelet will not be reachable to confirm the pods have stopped.
+The deleted pods typically remain in the Terminating state since kubelet is not reachable to confirm that the pods have stopped.

-If a pod mounts a PVC it will maintain its lock on the PVC while stuck in the Terminating state and replacement pods will not be able to start.
+If a pod mounts a PVC, it maintains its lock on the PVC while stuck in the Terminating state and replacement pods are not able to start.

 This can cause applications using PVCs to be unavailable longer than the five minute grace period applied by Kubernetes.

-To avoid extended downtime, the EKCO operator will watch for nodes in the Unknown state for more than five minutes and force delete all pods on them that have been terminating for at least thirty seconds.
-Along with the 5 minute 40 second latency period before Kubernetes begins deleting pods on unreachable nodes, this means a minimum of 6 minutes 10 seconds will pass before pods can begin to be rescheduled.
-In practice pods take 7 to 10 minutes to be rescheduled due to a variety of factors, such as whether ekco itself was on the lost node and image pull times on the healthy nodes.
+To avoid extended downtime, the EKCO operator watches for nodes in the Unknown state for more than five minutes and force deletes all pods on those nodes that have been terminating for at least 30 seconds.
+This 30 seconds, in addition to the 5 minute 40 second latency period before Kubernetes begins deleting pods on unreachable nodes, means that a minimum of 6 minutes 10 seconds passes before pods can begin to be rescheduled.
+In practice, pods take 7 to 10 minutes to be rescheduled due to a variety of factors, such as whether EKCO itself was on the lost node and the image pull times on the healthy nodes.

 The clear node feature is a safer alternative to the purge node feature and is enabled by default.
-When using the clear node and a node is lost, the cluster will be degraded until the node is cleaned up.
-In a degraded state new nodes will not be able to join the cluster, the cluster cannot be upgraded, and cluster components will report health warnings.
-Refer to the command below for manually purging a lost node.
+When using the clear node feature and a node is lost, the cluster is degraded until the node is cleaned up.
+In a degraded state, new nodes cannot join the cluster, the cluster cannot be upgraded, and cluster components report health warnings.
+For more information, see to the command below for manually purging a lost node.

-When enabled, the EKCO operator will automatically purge failed nodes that have been unreachable for more than
+When enabled, the EKCO operator automatically purges failed nodes that have been unreachable for more than

-node_unreachable_toleration (default 5m).
-The following steps will be taken during a purge:
+The following steps are taken during a purge:

-A command will be made available on all primary nodes to manually purge a node.
+A command is made available on all primary nodes to manually purge a node.
 This command takes a parameter

-[name] of the node you would like to purge.
-The command will inherit all configuration from the EKCO operator running in the cluster.
+[name] of the node that you want to purge.
+The command inherits all of the configuration from the EKCO operator running in the cluster.

 $ ekco-purge-node --help Manually purge a Kurl cluster node Usage: ekco purge-node [name] [flags] Flags: --certificates_dir string Kubernetes certificates directory (default "/etc/kubernetes/pki") -h, --help help for purge-node --maintain_rook_storage_nodes Add and remove nodes to the ceph cluster and scale replication of pools --min_ready_master_nodes int Minimum number of ready primary nodes required for auto-purge (default 2) --min_ready_worker_nodes int Minimum number of ready secondary nodes required for auto-purge Global Flags: --config string Config file (default is /etc/ekco/config.yaml) --log_level string Log level (default "info")